Skip to content

 4. Start the Spark application

-Apache Spark can be used in interactive and batch jobs as well as via Jupyter notebooks.
-All three ways are outlined in the following.
+Apache Spark can be used in interactive and batch jobs.
+This is outlined in the following.

 Interactive Jobs